 Trial Balance – Example #2

 Trial Balance is the end of the accounting process and the first step in preparing a final account of the firm.
 In the double-entry accounting system, each debit balance will have the same amount of credit balance.
 If there is a difference between all debit balances and credit balance, there would be some errors in the posting of the accounting transactions.

 Let’s consider one another example to understand the method of preparation of trial balance.
 Below are the balances from the books of Jyoti Enterprises as on March 31st, 2019.

 Now we will prepare trial balance for Jyoti Enterprises as on March 31st, 2019 as per the balance is shown above,

 As per the trial balance prepared for Jyoti Enterprises, we can see that both sides of the trial balance are the same, which indicates that there is no error in ledger posting during the financial year.
 Trial balance shows all debit and credit balance in one statement, and from here, we will start preparing other financial statements of the firm.

 Trial Balance – Example #3

-From the above 2 examples, we have seen that both debit and credit side balance are the same in the trial balance which indicates that there is no error in posting accounting entries.
-Sometimes due to non-awareness of the accountant about any particular transaction, the accountant would post that transaction in suspense account which would be cleared after discussion with the concerned person for that particular transaction and accountant would try to match end balance in the trial balance.
+From the above two examples, we have seen that both debit and credit side balances are the same in the trial balance, which indicates that there is no error in posting accounting entries.
+Sometimes due to non-awareness of the accountant about any particular transaction, the accountant would post that transaction ina suspense account, which would be cleared after discussion with the concerned person for that particular transaction, and the accountant would try to match the end balance in the trial balance.

 In the same way, we will prepare trial balance for Go Green Pvt.
 Ltd as per the balance is shown below from the books of the accounts,